Jrogbaaa/The-Way/README.md

   - AI-powered photo editing with Google's Gemini 2.0 Pro model
   - Preset editing options and custom prompt support
   - Easy-to-use interface for quick enhancements
+  - **NEW:** Outpainting functionality using Stability AI to extend images beyond their original boundaries
+  - **NEW:** Multi-directional outpainting support - extend in multiple directions at once
+  - **NEW:** Search & Replace feature to swap objects in images
+  - **NEW:** Recolor feature to change colors of specific objects while preserving everything else

 - 🎬 **Video Creator**:
   - Convert still images to high-quality videos